-The reporting period is any period of time between February 1, 2020 and December 31, 2021, during which the provider was a participant in the rate enhancement.
-The reporting period is specified in the HHSC Provider Finance letter requesting the Accountability Report and does not exceed 12 months.
+The reporting period is any period between February 1, 2022 and December 31, 2023 during which the provider was a participant in the rate enhancement.
+The reporting period is specified in the HHSC PFD letter requesting the Accountability Report and does not exceed 12 months.
 Refer to the instructions for items 6 and 7 below for further direction on determining your reporting period.

-If these dates are not correct, contact HHSC Provider Finance at costinformationpfd@hhs.texas.gov for assistance.
+If these dates are not correct, contact HHSC PFD at costinformationpfd@hhs.texas.gov for assistance.
 Failure to assure that the reporting period is correctly identified will result in the accountability report being returned and all work previously done on the report being deleted from the system.

-If the provider's reporting period is less than twelve months, the accountability report preparer must properly report only those statistics, revenues and expenses associated with the reporting period.
-For example, if the provider's reporting period was 2/1/2018 through 12/31/2018, it is unacceptable for the accountability report preparer to report 11/12 of the provider's annual days of service, annual revenues, and annual expenses.
-Instead, the accountability report preparer should only report information related to the reporting period, meaning that units of service, revenues, and costs related to the month of January 2018 are not to be included anywhere on the accountability report.
+If the provider's reporting period is less than twelve months, the preparer must properly report only those statistics, revenues, and expenses associated with the reporting period.
+For example, if the provider's reporting period was 2/1/2022 through 12/31/2022, it is unacceptable for the report preparer to report 11/12 of the provider's annual days of service, annual revenues, and annual expenses.
+Instead, the preparer should only report information related to the reporting period, meaning that units of service, revenues, and costs related to January 2023 are not to be included anywhere on the accountability report.

 If the reporting period does not begin on the first day of a calendar month or end on the last day of a calendar month, it is imperative that the preparer properly report only those statistics (i.e., units of service), revenues, and costs associated with the actual accountability -reporting period.
-If, for example, the provider's cost-reporting period was 8/15/2019 through 12/31/2019, it is unacceptable for the preparer to report 37.8% of the provider's total days of service, revenues, and costs for the year.
-Rather, the preparer must report the days of service, revenues and costs associated only with the period 8/15/2019 through 12/31/2019.
-Since the month of August is partially reported (i.e., 8/15 - 8/31), the preparer will have to calculate 17/31 of various costs applicable to the month of August (e.g., building rent/depreciation, August utilities, and other such "monthly" costs) and include that with the actual costs for September - December.
+If, for example, the provider's cost-reporting period was 8/15/2022 through 12/31/2022, it is unacceptable for the preparer to report 37.8% of the provider's total days of service, revenues, and costs for the year.
+Rather, the preparer must report the days of service, revenues, and costs associated only with the period 8/15/2022 through 12/31/2022.
+Since August is partially reported (i.e., 8/15 - 8/31), the preparer will have to calculate 17/31 of various costs applicable to August (e.g., building rent/depreciation, August utilities, and other such "monthly" costs) and include that with the actual costs for September - December.
 For questions regarding the appropriate method for reporting information for less than a full year, please contact the Provider Finance Customer Information Center.

-Is the provider a participant in the RC Attendant Compensation Rate Enhancement for the entire reporting period for this Accountability Report?
+Is the provider a participant in the DBMD Attendant Compensation Rate Enhancement for the entire reporting period for this Accountability Report?

 This answer will be prepopulated and based on whether the provider was a participant for the entire accountability reporting period.
-If the prepopulated answer appears to be incorrect, please contact the HHSC Provider Finance at costinformationpfd@hhs.texas.gov.
+If the prepopulated answer appears to be incorrect, please contact Provider Finance at costinformationpfd@hhs.texas.gov.

-Was an accrual method of accounting used for reporting all revenues, expenses and statistical information on this report, except for where instructions require otherwise?
+Was an accrual method of accounting used for reporting all revenues, expenses, and statistical information on this report, except for where instructions require otherwise?

 Click either "Yes" or "No".
 If "No", provide a reason in the Explanation Box.
 For the definition of the accrual method of accounting, see the Definitions section.
 An accrual method of accounting must be used in reporting information on Texas Medicaid accountability reports in all areas except those in which instructions or cost-reporting rules specify otherwise.
-Accountability reports submitted using a method of accounting other than accrual will be returned to the provider, unless the provider is a governmental entity (i.e., Type of Ownership is in the Government column) using the cash method or modified accrual method.
-Refer to 1 TAC §355.105(b)(1) for additional information on accounting methods.
+Accountability reports submitted using a method of accounting other than accrual will be returned to the provider unless the provider is a governmental entity (i.e., Type of Ownership is in the Government column) using the cash method or modified accrual method.
+Refer to 1 TAC Section 355.105(b)(1) for additional information on accounting methods.